MiladMesbahi/miladmesbahi.github.io/_portfolio/portfolio-7.md

 ### Highlights

 - **Experimental Design & Execution**
-  - Designed and built custom setups to control and measure **tension** in cotton strings, including 3D printed and laser cut parts through the UCLA maker space.
+  - Built a fully controlled setup to measure tension in cotton strings, including 3D printed and laser cut parts through the UCLA maker space.
-  - Ran stress tests to analyze how tension affects **bead formation, motion, spacing, and velocity**
+  - Ran stress tests to to quantify how tension alters bead formation, spacing, and motion.
   - Highlighted a previously overlooked variable (string tension) that did have an impact on fluid flow.

 - **Automation & Analysis**
-  - Developed **MATLAB image processing algorithms** to capture string curvature and automate droplet tracking
+  - Developed MATLAB image processing algorithms to capture string curvature and automate droplet tracking
   - Enabled faster, more consistent quantification of fluid behavior across multiple trials
   - Helped create lab tutorial videos for future researchers to use for reference.